(A Biblical Critique Of Charles Stanley's Book,

 "It is not lying, cheating, stealing, raping, murdering, or being unfaithful that sends people to hell."(26)"To hold to a theology in which man can do something that throws him back into a state of spiritual deadness, thus denying God His predetermined purpose, is to embrace a system in which man is in the driver's seat and God is just a passenger."(27)In other words, the bogus Charles Stanley gospel of eternal security declares that no sin committed after salvation will send one to Hell.
 This is a common deception in our day, which is certainly sending multitudes to Hell.

 If there ever existed a distortion of Scripture and a counterfeit grace message that is, in reality, a "license for immorality" this type of teaching has to be it!
+[Joseph Prince books are not the only poison bait the devil presents!]
 This isn't the good news the Bible speaks of.
 Charles Stanley's gospel is bad news for all who accept it.
 There is no way to know how many suicides, broken families through divorce, and criminal acts that occurred because of this type of teaching, which continues to spread, seemingly unchallenged, through Charles Stanley's global ministry and eternal security as a whole.

 "Sometimes you and I may resort to looking and acting like we used to behave before we were saved, but just because we behave that way doesn't mean we have lost our salvation....But let's look at the Prodigal Son for just a moment....
 So, here he is living in sin and his lifestyle is such that's absolutely wicked....Let me tell you something.
 When you are born again by the grace of Almighty God, and you become a child of God, you are born again.
 You become a new creation in Christ.
 You are adopted into the family of God.
 It doesn't make any difference how wicked and how vile you act....You never get away with sin.
 But it doesn't mean because you sin against God, God rejects you for your disobedience because in this story, God is pictured as running toward a backsliding son who came home to his father."(28)Please note that Charles Stanley gives the reason for his belief that the Prodigal was always saved as being because the Father is pictured as running to him when he came home.
 It is vitally important to remember that this occurred only after the Prodigal turned away from his lifestyle of sin in a humble and sorrowful attitude to return to the Father to serve Him.